Dog Heart Health Supplements

 What are dog heart health supplements meant to support?

 Dog heart health supplements are typically used to support normal cardiovascular function and overall vitality, especially in older dogs or those with risk factors.
 They’re not a substitute for diagnosis, prescription therapy, or a complete diet, and their usefulness depends on the individual dog’s needs and tolerances.
+Many owners prefer a system-level approach that complements food and routine rather than chasing one ingredient.

 Why do owners consider heart supplements for dogs at all?